Microscopic evidence for strong periodic lattice distortion in 2D charge-density wave systems

 In this study, we have used single crystal samples of $\mathrm{TaS_2}$, $\mathrm{NbSe_2}$ and $\mathrm{TaSe_2}$ prepared by iodine vapor transport method.
 The STM experiments were performed using our home-built systems, including a variable-temperature STM (6 to 300~K) and a low-temperature STM (5.3~K).
 In both systems, the samples were cleaved at room temperature in ultra-high vacuum before being loaded into the STM.
 Etched tungsten tips, prepared \emph{in situ} by field emission against gold surfaces, are used to obtain high quality tunneling junctions together with spatial resolution at atomic scale.
 We have examined three 2H-TMDs, $\mathrm{TaS_2}$, $\mathrm{TaSe_2}$, and $\mathrm{NbSe_2}$.
 Fig.~\ref{fig1}a is a representative constant current topographic image of a 2H-$\mathrm{TaS_2}$ surface showing both the atomic corrugation and the 3 $\times$ 3 CDW superlattice.
 Fig.~\ref{fig1}b shows crystal structure with the neutral cleave plane (dashed line) between the two layers of chalcogen atoms.
 The atomic lattice shown in Fig.~\ref{fig1}a is the resulting triangular chalcogen lattice, while the evident 3 $\times$ 3 superlattice is due to the formation of the CDW.
 The Fourier transform (Fig.~\ref{fig1}c) of Fig.~\ref{fig1}a shows that the atomic and the CDW signals are the main features of this surface.
 After excluding the atomic corrugation by Fourier filtering, we find that the height of the top layer of atoms vary on the order of picometer in the z-direction due to the formation of CDW, for all three of the 2H-TMDs.
-This change is consistent with the distortion measured by both x-ray diffraction \cite{Malliakas2013} and neutron scattering experiments \cite{Moncton1977}.
-This agreement strongly indicates that our surface sensitive measurements of the CDW show similar behavior as the bulk.
+This change is consistent with the distortion measured by both x-ray diffraction \cite{Malliakas2013} and neutron scattering experiments \cite{Moncton1977} strongly indicating that our surface sensitive measurements of the CDW shows similar behavior to that seen in the bulk.
+The strong commensurability between the CDW and the lattice in the STM images agrees well with that measured by scattering experiments.
+This is in agreement with the strong $\boldsymbol{q}$-dependent el-ph interaction being involved in the CDW of these materials \cite{Weber2011}.